The sentence is already on the page when you realize you do not want it to be the first thing anyone reads.

 Use a page that can handle light adhesive and a little handling.
 For first tests, use scrap paper before working in a favorite journal.

-Use pencil, pigment liner, water-soluble pencil, or a light pen.
-Use waterproof ink when you want the sentence to stay readable under a veil.
-Use water-soluble pencil only when you intentionally want the words to blur into the background.
+Use pencil, pigment liner, or a light pen for clean hidden writing.
+Use waterproof or pigment ink when a veil or damp layer might touch the words.
+Use water-soluble pencil only when you intentionally want the line to blur into the background.

 Use book paper, grid paper, tracing paper, vellum, tissue, neutral scraps, or handmade paper.
 Avoid thick chipboard and foam tape.